 Or more aptly, Livy is saying, ''Things were a lot better in my day,'' which is among the most clichéd of all clichés that could ever be uttered.
 Those that utter it might feel surprised to find out people were saying that over a thousand years ago.
 It was probably a cliché even when Livy weaved the commentary into his historical documents.

 There is likely a little more to this sentiment than the droning of someone wishing for yesterday.

 Wishing for Better Days in the Ancient World

 In my Game of Thrones essay, I alluded to the notion that the loner always dreams of fantasy realms where he or she can fit in better and does not have to be locked into not fitting into the society he/she is part of.
 Once you read Livy's words, you realize that the world the loner wishes to travel to does not have to a fantasy one.
 Often, it is merely the past.

 An old Japanese saying notes that wallowing in the past is not always a good thing to do.
-The reason is because we end up mystifying the past and making it far better than what it was.
-The negative aspects of the past are eradicated and only a romanticized version of the days gone by are left in someone's mind.
-This creates a distorted perception of the past that is no longer history,which is supposed to be nonfiction.
-Rather, it becomes one of fantasy.
+The reason is that we end up mystifying the past and making it far better than what it was.
+The negative aspects of the past are eradicated, and only a romanticized version of the days gone by is left in someone's mind.
+This notion creates a distorted perception of the past that is no more extended history, which is supposed to be nonfiction.
+Instead, it becomes one of fantasy.
 Perhaps this is why Livy is so quick to weave myths and legends into his work of history.

 Do we have to go so far as one of the characters in the HBO Rome series suggests and ''Forget about the past'' and leave it behind?
 Doing so would mean we would lose perspective of why we should study history.
 Livy did mention why we should study history, and that will be the subject of our next entry on the historian's work.